Chronic Wasting Disease

 Here Are Some Things You Can Do:

 Debone your harvest if you hunt outside of New York – Meat, hide and cape, antlers, cleaned skull cap with antlers attached, finished taxidermy mounts, tanned hides, and cleaned upper canine teeth can be brought into NY.
 Hunters who improperly import whole carcasses or prohibited parts will be ticketed, and the entire animal (including antlers) will be confiscated and destroyed.
-If you have a CWD-positive harvest from another state, DEC will assist with safe disposal of the animal and recommend disinfection methods.
+If you have CWD-positive deboned meat from another state, DEC will assist with safe disposal of the animal and recommend disinfection methods.

 Avoid natural deer urine products – Commercially produced urine products may claim to be CWD-free, but manufacturers cannot guarantee their safety.
 There is currently no direct regulatory oversight of these products and purported testing has not been validated.
 Choose synthetic alternatives.
 You don’t want to contaminate your favorite hunting spot!